-Reasonable Expectation of Privacy
+Reasonable expectation of privacy

-- 7.3 There must be a reasonable expectation of privacy in relation to the content disclosed.
-Factors relevant to this include, but are not limited to: - whether the content is in the public domain - whether the content is intimate, sensitive or traumatic in nature - whether the content is particularly embarrassing or has the potential to impact negatively on reputation - whether the individual is particularly vulnerable - the seriousness of the circumstances (eg the means by which the information was gathered, whether the broadcast was exploitative or gratuitous) - whether the individual has made efforts to protect their privacy, or has not consented to the broadcast - the nature of the individual, ie: - Public figures, particularly those exercising public power, and others who seek publicity, generally have lower reasonable expectations of privacy in relation to matters pertaining to their public roles. - \circ Children under the age of 16 can reasonably expect high levels of privacy. - 7.4 A person will not usually have a reasonable expectation of privacy in relation to matters in the public domain but the public nature of such matters is not determinative. - 7.5 While a person will not usually have a reasonable expectation of privacy in a public place (ie one generally accessible to, and/or in view of, the public) such an expectation may exist where it is obvious from the circumstances that the individual is particularly vulnerable, for example: - people caught up in emergencies
+- 7.4 There must be a reasonable expectation of privacy in relation to the content disclosed.
+Factors relevant to this include, but are not limited to: - · whether the content is in the public domain - whether the content is intimate, sensitive or traumatic in nature - whether the individual could reasonably expect the content would not be disclosed - · the nature of the individual, ie: - Public figures, particularly those exercising public power, and others who seek publicity, generally have lower reasonable expectations of privacy in relation to matters pertaining to their public roles.

-- accident victims - those suffering a personal tragedy or bereavement - those with learning difficulties - those with mental health issues - people with brain damage or forms of dementia - people who have been traumatised or who are sick or terminally ill. - 7.6 Broadcasters should not intentionally intrude upon a person's solitude or seclusion in a way that is inconsistent with a reasonable expectation of privacy.
+- Children under the age of 16 can reasonably expect high levels of privacy. - 7.5 A person will not usually have a reasonable expectation of privacy in relation to matters in the public domain but the public nature of such matters is not definitive. - 7.6 While a person will not usually have a reasonable expectation of privacy in a public place (ie one generally accessible to, and/or in view of, the public) such an expectation may exist where it is objectively obvious from the circumstances that the individual is particularly vulnerable.
+For example, vulnerability may be higher for: - · people caught up in emergencies - · accident victims - those suffering a personal tragedy or bereavement. - 7.7 Broadcasters should not broadcast content obtained through intentional intrusion upon a person's solitude or seclusion in a way that is inconsistent with a reasonable expectation of privacy.